At a Glance

 Due to the continued acquisition of quality corporate accounts across the UK, the need has arisen to appoint several Corporate Account Handlers.
 These roles can be based in various locations, and we are eager to hear from Account Handlers at all levels, from relatively junior Account Handlers from independent and regional brokers to seasoned veterans of the industry from competing globals.

-It is essential that you have a good understanding of all common commercial covers and have dealt with a variety of risks paying commission and fee income of at least £5-10K.
-You must be highly professional and have the polished communication skills to build rapport with senior personnel at FTSE100 companies.
-You should also be well-organised, with excellent task-management skills and have a keen eye for detail.
+While it is not essential that you have previously worked for a competing global on £100K+ fee cases, you must have a good understanding of all common commercial covers and have dealt with a variety of risks paying commission and fee income of at least £5-10K.
+You must be highly professional, possess polished communication skills to build rapport with senior personnel at FTSE100 companies, and be well-organised with excellent task-management skills and a keen eye for detail.

 In return, you will receive a generous basic salary anticipated to be in the region of £30,000 - £50,000 (negotiable for candidates who can justify a higher salary), bonus, and an impressive array of company benefits, including a particularly impressive pension arrangement.